atedeg/mdm/docs/_docs/quality-assurance.md

 ## Semantic release

 Assigning versions to code is a controversial activity.
-People often assign versions based on intuition or even worse by going randomly.
+People often assign versions based on intuition or, even worse, randomly.
-This is precisely why the [SemVer](https://semver.org/) standard was made.
+This is precisely why the [SemVer](https://semver.org/) standard was made:
 SemVer provides guidelines on how to properly assign a version based on some rules.
-Even following the SemVer guidelines there remains the problem of figuring out which version to assign: identifying the extent of the changes made between versions to determine the new version is not an easy task.
+Even following the SemVer guidelines there is still the problem of figuring out which version to assign: identifying the extent of the changes made between versions to determine the new version is not an easy task.
 Doing so requires re-reading the commit history and getting an idea of what was changed and no one typically wants to do that.
-In addition, this kind of task is complicated by the fact that many commit messages may be ambiguous or may not reflect the actual changes.
+In addition, this kind of task is complicated by the fact that many commit messages may be ambiguous or may not precisely reflect the actual changes.

-If a standard was adopted for commit messages, such as `conventional-commit`, then it would be much easier to determine the extent of changes by analyzing only commit messages.
-Also, by following a standard for messages, automated tools would be able to automatically analyze and determine the version to be assigned.
+By adopting a convention for commit messages, such as `conventional-commit`, then it is much easier to determine the extent of changes by simply analyzing commit messages.
+Moreover, automated tools can automatically perform this task and determine the version to be assigned.

-Tools like [`semantic-release`](https://semantic-release.gitbook.io/semantic-release/) automate version assignment as well as manage the release of artifacts.
-This removes the immediate connection between human emotions and version numbers, strictly following the SemVer specification and communicating the impact of changes to consumers.
+Tools like [`semantic-release`](https://semantic-release.gitbook.io/semantic-release/) automate version assignment and automatically manage the release of artifacts.
+Strictly following the SemVer specification, there is no longer room for human intervention in assigning version numbers that are determined automatically and can reliably and consistently communicate the impact of changes to consumers.
 This tool, in addition to automatically determining the version to be assigned, can generate (and update) the CHANGELOG file reporting in an organized manner all the changes made in the various versions; it interacts with GitHub issues and PRs by creating comments concerning the releases made.